waterbycounty

 What's happening with rivers in San Joaquin County right now?

-San Joaquin County's primary USGS streamgage on the SAN JOAQUIN R is currently reading 1,550 cubic feet per second — 35% of the long-term mean of 4,382.04 cfs.
+San Joaquin County's primary USGS streamgage on the SAN JOAQUIN R has a pipeline snapshot of 1,550 cubic feet per second — 35% of the long-term mean of 4,382.04 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does San Joaquin County water compare to the California average?